The Franchise Forum

 Liquidity, cash flow and financial records

 Recent data shows many prospective franchise owners prefer to go it alone, relying on personal and retirement savings for franchise funding.
-However, 70 percent also plan to obtain franchise loans to supplement their personal investment.
+However, over 65 percent also plan to obtain franchise loans to supplement their personal investment.

 Strategically using loans is a shrewd, and often necessary, way to support franchise growth.

-"The financing for your first unit is typically easier to obtain than financing for future units," says Randy Jones, head of originations at ApplePie Capital.
+"The financing for your first unit is typically easier to obtain than financing for future units," says Randy Jones, Chief Revenue Officer and Lending Solutions at ApplePie Capital.
 "Therefore, if you have the choice between paying cash or getting a franchise loan for your first location, always get financing and preserve liquidity for future stores."

 While your first franchise location can be financed based on business projections, keep in mind loans for future stores will be weighed based on the performance of your existing franchise units.